Get the Legal Help You Need.

 If you do not qualify for our services or are not sure if you qualify, please still fill out our intake form so we can provide you with referrals and other resources.

 We are also a first-come, first-served legal organization in regards to conflicts of interest.
-We cannot ethically help both people who are suing each other.
+We cannot ethically help both people who are adverse to each other.
 We will help the person that is eligible for our services and if both are eligible, then we will assist the person who fills out the form first.
 If we are conflicted from helping you, we will then provide a referral.

 What happens after I complete my screening form?